setanarut/halftonism/README.md

 # Halftonism

 > [!NOTE]
-> [Halftonizm Krita plugin](https://github.com/setanarut/halftonizm) is the successor to this repo.
+> This repository is outdated.
+The [Halftonizm](https://github.com/setanarut/halftonizm) Krita plugin and [LayerBuilder](https://github.com/setanarut/layerbuilder-app) are the successors to this package.

 Artistic halftone generation library